loudoweb/fabula/README.md

 To create branching narrative, you can use conditions to an event using the **if** attribute.
 Or your can use the **target** attribute to jump into a specific event.

 If you don't set any **choice** for your event.
-Fabula will create a default "continue" or "quit" choice for your depending if it's right in the middle of the sequence or if it's an exit event.
+Fabula will create an optional default "continue" or "quit" choice for your depending if it's right in the middle of the sequence or if it's an exit event.
+The default continue or exit choices are optionnal, because some games just invite players to click on the dialog box instead of the choice, so it's up to you!

+This is the transcript of the dialog:

+**Variant 1:**
+*click on kid:*
+Hi, have you seen my new toy?
+I love it!
+    Continue
+Do you want to play with me?
+    Your toy looks like crap!
+You're so mean!

+*click on kid again:*
+I won't talk to you anymore...

+**Variant 2:**
+*click on kid:*
+Hi, have you seen my new toy?
+I love it!
+    Continue
+Do you want to play with me?
+    Yes, I love it!
+Thanks! **Let's play!**

+*click on kid again:*
+Do you want to play with me?
+    etc.